Andrea-Guarneri/instagram_clone/readme.md

 # Instagram Clone Exercise
-This project is a simple exercise in HTML and CSS aimed at recreating the basic layout and styling of the Instagram platform.
-It serves as a practice ground for implementing various CSS properties and techniques to achieve a visually appealing design.
+This project is a exercise in HTML and CSS aimed at recreating the basic layout and styling of the Instagram platform.
+It serves as a practice ground for implementing various CSS properties and techniques to achieve a visually appealing design and responsiveness.

 ## Features
 - Replicates the layout structure of the Instagram homepage, profile page and log in and form.